A note on pronunciation

 Tuban-An old trading kingdom on the North Coast of Java.

-Tunggaksemi-Lit.: a new leaf on an old branch.
+Tunggaksemi-Lit.: a new sprout on an stump.
 This is the most usual form of Jogjakarta

 Uler Lulut-a pamor motif, uler means caterpillar, lulut has several interpretations